Trends/Statistics

 The delinquency rate is also declining so we can expect a further reduction of Louisville homes being foreclosed in the future.

-The source of this date is CoreLogic, a national data analytics company.
+The source of this data is CoreLogic, a national data analytics company.